Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 9. Death & resurrection / Eru and Tom

 The main problem presented by the above scenario is that of the resurrection of the four hobbits.
-We know what happens to Gandalf the Grey when he is returned from the 'dead' after battling the Balrog.
+We know what happens to Gandalf the Grey when he is returned as Gandalf the White from the 'dead' after battling the Balrog.
 However, this is not problematic as he is a Maia spirit - one of the five Ishta sent down to Middle-earth by the Valar, and later at the behest of Eru, to assist the people there in their fight against Sauron.
 Gandalf, as an immortal spirit, saw his human body made unworkable - lifeless - as a result of his encounter with the Maia spirit in the form of the Balrog.
 His earthly body was able to be repaired and returned to him by Eru, the God figure of Tolkien's legendarium, likely with the assistance of the Valar, who had carried out such tasks previously for the Elves.
 As mentioned above, only Eru could restore life, though the Valar had a role to play in reuniting immortal 'dead' Elves with bodies.
 In this instance Gandalf's 'life' or soul (referred to by Tolkien as his fëa) was not restored, only his 'body' (his hröa).
-It is also obvious that in some way his fëa was enhanced by Eru prior to his arrival back on Middle-earth as the White Rider.
+It is also obvious that in some way his fëa was enhanced by Eru prior to his arrival back on Middle-earth as the White Rider, or Gandalf the White.

 The obvious answer is Eru / The One / God.
 This is relatively easy to apply to Frodo, as he awoke and immediately felt the need to save his friends, despite the dark thoughts generated by Sauron and the One ring through the Barrow-wight.
 He did not awake as an undead being, seeking to engage in evil.
 He was revived by what the Catholic Tolkien would describe as the grace of God.
 We also read within Fog on the Barrow Downs how a green mist left his body as he was revived.
 This is most likely the work of Eru in cleansing the corruption from him and restoring his essence, his soul, his fëa.